master-nevi/UPnAtom/README.md

 import UPnAtom
 ```

-### Contribute:
-Currently I'm only taking feature requests, bugs, and bug fixes via [Github issue](https://github.com/master-nevi/UPnAtom/issues).
-Sorry no pull requests for features or major changes until the library is mature enough.

-- If you'd like to **ask a general question**, use [Stack Overflow](http://stackoverflow.com/).
-- If you **found a bug**, open an issue.
-- If you **have a feature request**, open an issue.

 ### Milestones:
 * [x] Usable in both Swift and Objective-C projects via CocoaPod framework
 * [x] Create your own service and device object via class registration